 Mission Statement

-“Empowering high school robotics through innovation”
+“Empower future engineers through interactive automation education.”

 Team Roles

 Design Engineer - Chloe Keiran

 The design engineer will be responsible for the research and design of a project’s products and systems.
 The design engineer will use the customer’s requirements to solve problems within regulations.
 Software such as CAD, Creo Parametric, and more will be used with testing of prototypes to ensure safety, efficiency, and standards are met.